arcus/education_fellows/reproducibility.md

 >"In science, you don't just get to cherry-pick the parts that justify what what you were going to do anyway! ...
 And look, this is dangerous... that is what leads people to think that manmade climate change isn't real or that vaccines cause autism...."

 To watch this (intermittently NSFW) segment, [watch it directly in YouTube](https://www.youtube.com/watch?v=0Rnq1NpHdmw).

+## Homework

+Consider a project you have now or are considering as part of your fellowship.
+This could be actual research or clinical quality improvement work, or even personal research (such as "determining the best place to move when I retire").
+Assume that you need to be prepared to pass this work off to someone else and don't relish being barraged with daily emails asking questions about what you meant or how to interpret a value.
+Start drawing / jotting down a data management plan that includes:

+* An overall template of what files will go in what folders, with some sample file names
+* A small data dictionary that captures a few important variables of interest
+* A plan for how to update documents -- which ones need to have all versions maintained, and which can be overwritten and old versions discarded?